Risk Factors

 Clinical trials required by the FDA for commercial approval may not demonstrate safety or efficacy of our product candidates.
 Success in pre-clinical testing and early clinical trials does not assure that later clinical trials will be successful.
 Results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.
 Even if the results of our or our licensee’s pivotal phase III clinical trials are positive, we and our licensees may have to commit substantial time and additional resources to conduct further pre-clinical and clinical studies before we or our licensees can submit NDAs or obtain regulatory approval for our product candidates.

 Clinical trials are expensive and at times, difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 Further, if participating subjects or patients in clinical studies suffer drug-related adverse reactions during the course of such trials, or if we, our licensees or the FDA believes that participating patients are being exposed to unacceptable health risks, we or our licensees may suspend the clinical trials.
 Failure can occur at any stage of the trials, and we or our licensees could encounter problems causing the abandonment of clinical trials or the need to conduct additional clinical studies, relating to a product candidate.
+Even if our clinical trials and laboratory testing are completed as planned, their results may not support commercially viable product label claims or be interpreted by the FDA differently than our perspective.
+The clinical trial process may fail to demonstrate that our product candidates are safe and effective for their intended use.
+Such failure may cause us or our licensees to abandon a product candidate and may delay the development of other product candidates.

 We have no commercial manufacturing capacity and rely on third-party contract manufacturers to produce commercial quantities of our products.

-We do not have the facilities, equipment or personnel to manufacture commercial quantities of our products and therefore must rely on our licensees or other qualified third-party contract manufactures with appropriate facilities and equipment to contract manufacture commercial quantities of products utilizing our LIMITx™ and Impede® Technologies.
+We do not have the facilities, equipment or personnel to manufacture commercial quantities of our products and therefore must rely on our licensees or other qualified third-party contract manufactures with appropriate facilities and equipment to contract manufacture commercial quantities of products utilizing our technologies.
 These licensees and third- party contract manufacturers are also subject to cGMP regulations, which impose extensive procedural and documentation requirements.
 Any performance failure on the part of our licensees or contract manufacturers could delay commercialization of any approved products, depriving us of potential product revenue.

-Our drug products, including our licensed Nexafed® products, require precise, high quality manufacturing.
+Our drug products require precise, high quality manufacturing.
 Failure by our contract manufacturers to achieve and maintain high manufacturing standards could result in patient injury or death, product recalls or withdrawals, delays or failures in testing or delivery, cost overruns, or other problems that could materially adversely affect our business.
 Contract manufacturers may encounter difficulties involving production yields, quality control, and quality assurance.
 These manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state and foreign agencies to ensure strict compliance with cGMP and other applicable government regulations; however, beyond contractual remedies that may be available to us, we do not have control over third-party manufacturers’ compliance with these regulations and standards.

 If for some reason our contract manufacturers cannot perform as agreed, or if we are unable to reach agreement with our contract manufacturers on the terms of continued supply of our products, we may be required to replace them.
 Although we believe there are a number of potential replacements, we will incur added costs and delays in identifying and qualifying any such replacements.
 In addition, a new manufacturer would have to be educated in, or develop substantially equivalent processes for, production of our products or drug candidates, which could adversely impact the continued supply of our products or drug candidates.